RGAA-Software/sailfish_server/README.md

 - Cpp for both server and client
 - Qt for the UI
 - FFmpeg for encoding and decoding
-- OpenGL for client display
+- OpenGL for client displaying
 - Opus for audio encoding and decoding
 - VCPKG for package manager
 - DDA(Desktop Duplication API) for capturing image
+- Libyuv for converting image's format
 - Websocket for sending & receiving data packages
 - ProtoBuf for serializing data
 - LevelDB for saving simple config